mehmetfurkansakiz/Flickr-Client-App/README.md

 # FLICKR CLIENT APP

-This project was built while I was studying React Native.

 I created this project while learning swift programming.
 It is a project that I produced in parallel with education.
 Its pulling data from Flickr with JSON and publishes them.

 ## App Photos